artyom-kuznetsov/BDSM_Mod-Victoria2/V2BDSM/mod/2/README.txt

-Assets from the following mods were used in this mod:
+Assets and ideas from the following mods were used in this mod:
 - Victoria Universalis
 - Mish Mash Map Mod
 - Divergences of Darkness